 History of the Drill Sergeant

-In late 1962, the Secretary of the Army directed Stephen Ailes, the Assistant Secretary, to conduct a survey of recruit training in the Army.
-This survey was conducted over a long period of time and included a wide variety of experienced personnel.
+In late 1962, Secretary of the Army Elvis J. Stahr Jr. directed Under Secretary of the Army Stephen Ailes to conduct a survey of recruit training in the Army.
+This survey was conducted over a long period of time, and included experienced personnel from a variety of backgrounds.

-To ensure his report would be valid, Secretary Ailes made a comprehensive survey comparing the training techniques of the Marines, Army, Navy and Air Force.
-The final report, as submitted to the Department of the Army, contained five principle findings, with appropriate recommendations and suggestions for eliminating the problems encountered.
+To ensure the report would be valid, Ailes made a comprehensive survey comparing the training techniques of the Marines, Army, Navy and Air Force.
+The final report submitted to the Department of the Army contained five principle findings, with appropriate recommendations and suggestions for eliminating the problems the researchers discovered.

-The survey demonstrated that the Army training center NCOs were regarded poorly.
+The survey demonstrated that the Army training center's noncommissioned officers, known as NCOs, were regarded poorly.

 In addition, it was determined that the caliber of NCOs being assigned to the Army training centers was far below the standards required by the other services.
-Another problem was the negative attitude of the trainer, which had a demoralizing affect on the trainee and resulted in a mental block between the recruit and the trainer and thus caused a negative impact on the qualified trainer and the quality of training presented.
+The negative attitude of the trainers, which had a demoralizing affect on the trainees and resulted in a mental block between the recruits and the trainers, presented another issue.
+This caused a negative impact on the qualified trainers and the quality of training presented overall.

 The success of these tests resulted in the adoption of the new concept to include the formation of Drill Sergeant Schools.
-These were the first drill sergeants used to train recruits in the entire history of the recruit training programs throughout the Army.
+These were the first drill sergeants used to train recruits in the Army.

 The Fort Leonard Wood Drill Sergeant School began training NCOs for drill sergeant duties in September of 1964.

-In late 1971, headquarters Continental Army Command received permission from the Chief of Staff of the Army to include women in the drill sergeant program.
+In late 1971, headquarters Continental Army Command received permission from Chief of Staff of the Army William C. Westmoreland to include women in the drill sergeant program.
 In February 1972, six NCOs from the Women's Army Corps at Fort McClellan, Ala., were enrolled in the drill sergeant program at Fort Jackson.

 History of the Campaign Hat

-The current drill sergeant hat evolved from the 1883 campaign hat to the present day modified Montana Peak, which was adopted for wear by the army in 1911 and abandoned in 1942.
-In 1964 the hat was reintroduced to become a proud symbol of the drill sergeant.
+The current drill sergeant hat evolved from the 1883 campaign hat.
+That headgear was a modified (flat brim versus upturned brim) Montana Peak, which was adopted for wear by the army in 1911, and abandoned in 1942.
+In 1964, the hat was reintroduced to become a proud symbol of the drill sergeant.

-The drill sergeants chosen to train Soldiers for combat wear the campaign hat as a testament of their demonstrated professionalism and proven leadership.
-The hat further provides for lineage of the U.S. Army past, present and future.
+The drill sergeants wear the campaign hat as a testament of their demonstrated professionalism, commitment to the mission, and proven leadership.
+The hat further symbolizes the lineage of the past, present and future of the U.S. Army.

 Drill Sergeant Identification Badge